 |Total (exponential IPv6)

-While the predictions in summarized in Table 2 are predictions, the underlying data clearly shows there is more than 5 years’ of headroom before the total of IPv4 and IPv6 prefix announcements cumulatively exceeds 1 million entries, even with an aggressive expansion rate.
+While the predictions in summarized in Table 2 are derived & based on recent growth rates, the underlying data analysis can be summarized that IPv4 growth rate is expected to slow down while IPv6 is expected to pick up in a bit higher rate, but overall that shows there is more than 5 years’ of headroom before the total of IPv4 and IPv6 prefix announcements cumulatively exceeds 2 million prefixes, even with an aggressive expansion rate.

 The relationship between prefixes received in BGP and how they are stored in the routing table (RIB) and forwarding table (FIB) is shown in figure 3.